oracle/wookiee/docs/Endpoints.md

         deny=[]
      }

-Currently the CIDR rules do not support IPv6, so if you have setup the CIDR rules and an IPv6 address comes into Wookie it will simply fail and send back a NotFound.
+Currently the CIDR rules do not support IPv6, so if you have setup the CIDR rules and an IPv6 address comes into Wookiee it will simply fail and send back a NotFound.